droso11/Cryptocurrency-email-notification-Bitcoin-Ethereum-API-/README.md

-# Cryptocurrency email notification - Bitcoin/Ethereum API
+# crypto-notify

 # About
-Get notification email about latest changes in price of Bitcoin/Ethereum/[INSERT YOUR CRYPTOCURRENCY].
+Get notification email about latest changes in price of Bitcoin/Ethereum.

 You can adjust the needed percent of change to send mail and force mail every X minutes (if nothing was sent)